aardvarkpepper/2025-08-11-Project/README.md

 It works pretty much as intended.
 Could have put in a jolly lot more work to get pixel-perfect results, but the assignment isn't graded on those criteria.

-There are some oddities, like accounting for irregular flag sizes, accounting for flags with white on their edges, countries with long names, but that's okay.
+There are some oddities, like accounting for irregular flag sizes, accounting for flags with white or black on their edges, countries with long names.
+I think I could use HTML Canvas to sample colors and get appropriately contrasting colors, or write exceptions.
+However, I left off as switching to dark mode typically makes dimensions clear.

 ## Potential Improvements